aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/freeze/unfreeze-rows-or-columns/_index.md

 ---
-title: Unfreeze Rows or Columns of Excel Worksheet with C++
+title: Unfreeze Rows or Columns of an Excel Worksheet with C++
 linktitle: Unfreeze panes
 type: docs
 weight: 190
 url: /cpp/unfreeze-rows-or-columns-of-excel-worksheet
-description: In this article, you will learn how to unfreeze rows, columns, or panes of Excel Worksheets programmatically using Aspose.Cells for C++ API.
+description: In this article, you will learn how to unfreeze rows, columns, or panes of Excel worksheets programmatically using the Aspose.Cells for C++ API.
 keywords: Unfreeze panes, Unfreeze rows, Unfreeze columns, Unfreeze window.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"